devtut/generate/docs/python/attribute-access.md

 ```

 In the example above, it's easy to see what happens if we create a new Book that contains a title and a author.
 If all books we're to add to our Library have authors and titles, then we can skip the getters and setters and use the dot notation.
-However, suppose we have some books that do not have an author and we want to set the author to =Unknown=.
+However, suppose we have some books that do not have an author and we want to set the author to "Unknown".
 Or if they have multiple authors and we plan to return a list of authors.

 In this case we can create a getter and a setter for the **author** attribute.